snapview/tungstenite-rs/README.md

 and `rustls-tls` feature flags.
 By default **no TLS feature is activated**, so make sure you use `native-tls` or `rustls-tls` feature if you need support of the TLS.

-There is no support for permessage-deflate at the moment.
-It's planned.

 Testing
 -------